Welcome to the Official Site of

 Mountaintop Productions

-Celeste’s production company, Mountaintop Productions, has produced and co-produced several of her plays, including “Camp Logan,” (The Kennedy Center, Wash.
-D.C.), “The Red Blood of War,” (The Samuel French OOB Festival, NY), “Praise the Lord and Raise the Roof,” (The 1996 Olympic Arts Festival, Atlanta, GA), “Brothers, Sisters, Husbands and Wives,” (Houston Music Hall), “Once in a Wife Time” (Tower Theater, Houston, TX), and “Reunion in Bartersville,” (Layfayette, LA).
+Celeste’s production company, Mountaintop Productions, has produced and co-produced several of her plays, including “Camp Logan” (The Kennedy Center, Wash.
+D.C.), “The Red Blood of War” (The Samuel French OOB Festival, NY), “Praise the Lord and Raise the Roof,” (The 1996 Olympic Arts Festival, Atlanta, GA), “Brothers, Sisters, Husbands and Wives,” (Houston Music Hall), “Once in a Wife Time” (Tower Theater, Houston, TX), and “Reunion in Bartersville,” (Lafayette, LA).

 Mountaintop Productions